-In the Classroom is a monthly newsletter to highlight all that takes place in our classrooms.
-Each month’s edition will share the story of a faculty member in our “Faculty Spotlight.”
+In the Classroom is a newsletter that highlights all that takes place in our classrooms.
+Each edition shares the story of a faculty member in our “Faculty Spotlight.”
 In addition, an in-depth look at a professional development experience will shed light on the work that happens outside the classroom in order to enrich what happens inside.
 Photos and narratives will give you a real sense of classroom experiences and trips that enrich our growing and varied curriculum.

 - FACULTY SPOTLIGHT - Dr. Ashley Marks